Skip to Main Content

 Stopping or reducing dose

-Consider stopping methylphenidate or reducing its dose in people with severe side effects or paradoxical symptom aggravation.
+Consider stopping methylphenidate or reducing its dose in patients with severe side effects or paradoxical symptom aggravation.

 If temporarily or permanently stopping methylphenidate, it is possible to stop without tapering, but monitor for withdrawal symptoms.
 If restarting methylphenidate after short breaks (up to 2 weeks), it is possible to recommence at the same dose if appropriate.
 Seek specialist advice for dosing after longer breaks.